 Widow spiders belong to the Latrodectus genus.
-While there are 31 species of widow spiders which occur all over the world, one of the best known ones – some would say the most infamous one – are the black widow spiders found in North America.
-Widow spiders are particularly notorious for their neurotoxic venom, which is very potent.
-The fortunate thing is that it can inject only a small amount each time it bites.
+There are 31 species of widow spiders living all over the world.
+The best known of these (and the most infamous) are the black widow spiders found in North America.
+Black widows are famous for their powerful neurotoxic venom.
+The good news is that a spider can only inject a tiny amount with each bite.

 North American Black Widow Spiders